AbdulSaleh/dialog-probing/README.md

-# Dialog Model
+# Probing Neural Dialog Systems for Conversational Understanding
-Implementation for the probing experiments in "Probing Neural Dialog Systems for Conversational Understanding," a final project for CS281 at Harvard
+Implementation for the probing experiments in "Probing Neural Dialog Systems for Conversational Understanding," a final project for CS281 at Harvard.

-This code is inspired by and built off of the ParlAI project
+This code is inspired by and built off of the ParlAI project: https://parl.ai/.

 ## Prerequisites
-This section includes installation of required libraries, and downloading pre-trained models.
+This section includes installation of required libraries.

 ### Installation
 Install Python packages